jtreminio/Zimple/README.md

 Zimple wraps around Pimple, which is a gross name.
 [SandyZoop](http://www.reddit.com/user/SandyZoop) recommended I name it Cyst or Zit, which is equally gross.
 The goal of this container is to make dependency management simple and easy to use, and make previously untestable code testable.

-Simple -> Zimple.
+Pimple + Simple = Zimple.

 You can always alias it with